yaohuiding1/corr_causation/README.md

 plot_topo_2node_dyad_subplot
 ```

-Each script sweeps a topology's off-diagonal causal parameters over a grid,
+Each script sweeps a topology's two chosen off-diagonal causal parameters over a grid,
 evaluates the closed-form correlation formula from `scripts/solve_networks/`
 at each point, and exports one contour/vector-field panel per parameter
 combination as a standalone PDF (plus a shared colorbar), matching the layout